scvae/scvae/docs/guide.rst

 To load and split this data set with scVAE and train a GMVAE model with a Poisson distribution on the training set, you run the following command in the same directory::

-   $ scvae train data_set.json -m GMVAE -r poisson
+   $ scvae train data_set.json --split-data-set -m GMVAE -r poisson

 (See :ref:`Training a model` for more model options.)

 You evaluate this model on the test set using the following command::

-   $ scvae evaluate data_set.json -m GMVAE -r poisson
+   $ scvae evaluate data_set.json --split-data-set -m GMVAE -r poisson

 The resulting plots are saved in a subfolder called ``"analyses"``.
 If you want *t*-SNE plots, you use this command instead::

-   $ scvae evaluate data_set.json -m GMVAE -r poisson --decomposition-methods tsne
+   $ scvae evaluate data_set.json --split-data-set -m GMVAE -r poisson --decomposition-methods tsne